-If you’re a prospective content producer, streamer, broadcaster, or just want to better understand what a video platform can do for your business, school, or organization, you’ll want to get up to speed on this highly relevant format.
+If you’re a prospective content producer, streamer, broadcaster, or just want to better understand what a video platform can do for your business or organization, you’ll want to get up to speed on this highly relevant format.
 Kaltura’s got you covered with this guide to the essentials of HLS streaming.

-- What is HLS Streaming (HTTP Live Streaming)
+- What is HLS streaming format?

-- How Does HLS work
+- How does HLS streaming work?

-- Who should use HLS streaming, and when not to use it
+- Who should use HLS streaming (and when not to use it)?

 - Pros vs Cons of HLS Streaming